 Shoreline Public Access Plan.

-The Skagit Countywide UGA Open Space Concept Plan and the Skagit County 2020 Comprehensive Parks and Recreation Plan provide for a connected network of parks, open space, and trails, and together constitute Skagit County’s Shoreline Public Access Plan, which provides more effective public access concepts than individual project requirements for public access.
+The Skagit Countywide UGA Open Space Concept Plan is a voluntary plan.
+The UGA Open Space Concept Plan and the Skagit County 2020 Comprehensive Parks and Recreation Plan provide for a connected network of parks, open space, and trails, and together constitute Skagit County’s Shoreline Public Access Plan, which provides more effective public access concepts than individual project requirements for public access.

-shoreline public access as required by this section should be consistent with the concepts in the Shoreline Public Access Plan.
+When required by this section, shoreline public access as required by this section should be consistent with the concepts in the Shoreline Public Access Plan.

 14.26.380 Vegetation Conservation